 Putting the right information in the right hands at the right time can save your company millions of dollars in warranty claims.
 Water intrusion may be the most common and costly quality issue in our industry, but you can prevent it by using the right construction practices and the right building materials.

-The three biggest mistakes that lead to water intrusion:
+Don't Do This—3 biggest mistakes that lead to water intrusion

 1. Not installing a drainage plane